lucianoaf8/todolist-es6/README.md

-# Simple TODO List app
+# TODO List app

-Created using ES6 spread conecpt
+## This app was build to learn and practice these technologies:

+* ReactJS
+* useState hook
+* Event Handling

+* ES6
+* Spread Operator
+* Arrow Functions
+* Object and Array Destructuring